daolanfler/zero2prod/README.md

   rendered (server side rendering);
 - `Get /login` returns the HTML form to the caller and deletes the error message from cookie.

 When it comes to durability, there are two type of cookies: **session cookies** and **persistent cookies**.
 Sesion cookies are stored in memory - they are deleted when the session ends (i.e. the browser is closed).
 Persistent cookies, instead, are saved to disk and will be there when you re-open the browser.

+**Cookie Security**

+- Secure
+  We can benefit from an additional layer of defense by marking newly created cookies as `Secure` : this instructs browsers to only attach the cooke to requests transmitted over secure connections.

+- Http-Only
+  to prevent client-side JavaScript from accessing the cookie.
+  We can mark newly created cookes as `Http-Only` to hide from client-side code - the browser will store them and attach them to outgoing requests as usual, but will not bee able the see them.
+- User manipulate via developer console

+We need multiple layer of defence.
+Message authentication code (MAC), A cookie value with an HMAC tag attached is often referred to as a **singed cookie**.
+that leads us to **actix-web-flash-messages**